Annika10/TwitterProject/readme.md

 Especially the tweets in English drop down from 210502 to 10845 tweets.
 I assume that this is due to the point that the corona crisis just started in March 2020 in the English and German speaking countries and therefore more people spoke about it these times.

-# Preprocessing

-As preprocessing we collect the tweets which are in English and German language.
-In addition, we select from these tweets the popular tweets which are defined like explained above.

 # Experiments

 In each experiment I run through each tweet and calculate the polarity score also known as compound of each tweet.